hustvl/Matte-Anything/README.md

 ![web_ui](figs/first.png)

+**The program is still in progress**.
+You can try the early version first!
+Thanks for your attention.

 If you like Matte Anything, you may also like its previous foundation work [ViTMatte](https://github.com/hustvl/ViTMatte).

 ## 📢 News

-The program is still in progress.
-You can try the early version first!
-Thanks for your attention.

 * **`2023/06/08`** We release arxiv tech report!
 * **`2023/06/08`** We release source codes of Matte Anything!